awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-automated-labeling.md

 We recommend using automated data labeling on large datasets because the neural networks used with active learning require a significant amount of data for every new dataset\.
 Typically, as more data is provided, the potential for high accuracy predictions goes up\.
 Data will only be auto\-labeled if the neural network used in the auto\-labeling model can achieve an acceptably high level of accuracy\.
 Therefore, with larger datasets, there is more potential to automatically label the data because the neural network can achieve high enough accuracy for auto\-labeling\.
 Automated data labeling is most appropriate when you have thousands of data objects\.
 The minimum number of objects allowed for automated data labeling is 1,250, but we strongly suggest providing a minimum of 5,000 objects\.

+Automated data labeling is available only for the following Ground Truth built\-in task types:
++ Image classification \(Single label\)
++ Semantic segmentation
++ Bounding box
++ Text classification

 You enable automated data labeling when you create a labeling job\.
 This is how it works:

 1. When Ground Truth starts an automated data labeling job, it selects a random sample of input data \(objects\) and sends it to human workers\.